Director's Spotlight

 In Kutsu-Juku seiklusi, Voldemar Päts pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 The visual language of Kutsu-Juku seiklusi is defined by its use of shadows and framing, a hallmark of Voldemar Päts's style.
-By utilizing a 1931-era palette, the film creates an immersive experience that perfectly complements its Animation themes.
+By utilizing a 1931-era palette, the film creates an immersive experience that perfectly complements its Short themes.

 | Cinematography | Deep Focus |